1

 What does an associate project manager do?

 An associate project manager supports project planning, coordination, and execution by assisting with schedules, budgets, and communication among team members.
-They often use project management tools like Microsoft Project or Jira and may work under the supervision of a senior project manager to ensure project goals are met on time and within scope.
+They often work under the supervision of a senior project manager and may use project management tools like MS Project or Jira to track progress.
+This role typically requires strong organizational skills and basic knowledge of project management principles.

 What is the difference between It Associate Project Manager vs It Project Coordinator?